 A Working Party is set up and a series of meetings are held from May to September.
 In a memorandum dated 26 October 1964 the chairman of the Nuclear Structure Committee Torleif Ericson recommends the on-line isotope separator project to CERN and on 9 November the Working Party submit a formal proposal.

 The tradition of holding a Christmas party for CERN children began in the first year of CERN’s existence and still continues.
 In the early 1960s it was decided to hold two parties, so there would be room to invite non-CERN children from the neighbouring districts as well.
 In 1964 (on December 6 for those with names from A to K, and December 13 for the rest) children aged between four and twelve years old enjoyed a film, a conjurer and musical clowns, followed by refreshments.
+Transport was arranged for those requiring it, and parents were informed that although they would not be admitted to the party itself, arrangement had been made to keep the bar open for those wishing to remain during the festivities - Happy Christmas!

 British physicist Peter Higgs, and independently Robert Brout and Francois Englert publish papers describing a mechanism which explains how particles could get mass.
 Higgs calls the hypothetical particle the "Higgs boson" in his paper Broken Symmetries and the Masses of Gauge Bosons, published on 19 October 1964 in the journal Physical Review Letters.